starcitizen-lug/knowledge-base/wiki/Troubleshooting/nvidia.md

 ## DLSS (Deep Learning Super Sampling)
-1. Use the latest [LUG Helper](https://github.com/starcitizen-lug/lug-helper/releases) to install a LUG-Wine runner.
+1. Use the latest [LUG Helper](/Tips-and-Tricks#how-to-run-the-lug-helper) to install a LUG-Wine runner.
 (For any other wine runners, avoid wine-staging)
-2. Install winetricks `20250102-next` or newer.
-System winetricks can be updated with
-   `sudo winetricks --self-update`
-3. Enter a [Wine maintenance shell](/Tips-and-Tricks#how-to-get-a-wine-maintenance-shell-using-the-launch-script) for your prefix using the `sc-launch.sh` script.
-4. Install `dxvk` >=2.6.2 and `dxvk_nvapi` >=0.9 into your wine prefix with the following command:
-   1. `winetricks -f dxvk dxvk_nvapi`
-   2. Note: If you do not use the Helper's Wine maintenance shell, you'll need to prepend `WINEPREFIX=/path/to/star-citizen/prefix` to the above command!
+2. Use the latest [LUG Helper](/Tips-and-Tricks#how-to-run-the-lug-helper), select `Manage DXVK`, and install `DXVK-NVAPI`
+3. DLSS 3 will now be available in the game options
-5. To enable DLSS 4, add the following environment variables.
+4. To enable DLSS 4, add the following environment variables.
 In the Helper's Maintenance menu, select the `Edit launch script` option
    ```
    export PROTON_ENABLE_NGX_UPDATER="1"
    export DXVK_NVAPI_DRS_NGX_DLSS_SR_OVERRIDE="on"